Asian Studies (Graduate Certificate)

 The flexibility of two tracks allows you to choose a geographic region that is of most interest to you.
 Whether you choose the East Asia track or Southeast Asia track, this certificate complements your current graduate degree and prepares you for a variety of careers.

-Degree Awarded: Certificate Asian Studies (Graduate Certificate)
+Certificate Awarded: Asian Studies (Graduate Certificate)

-The graduate certificate in Asian studies offers graduate students a transdisciplinary specialization in Asian language and area studies.
+The graduate certificate program in Asian studies offers graduate students a transdisciplinary specialization in Asian language and area studies.

 The certificate program is available in two tracks.
 The East Asia track includes China, Japan and Korea, and the Southeast Asia track includes Burma, Laos, Thailand, Vietnam, Malaysia, Singapore, Indonesia, the Philippines, Brunei and Timor Leste.